mktexan/node-myq/README.md

 ## getState()

-Promise resolves door state of "opened" or "closed"
+Promise resolves a string of Door State

 ## openDoor()